Aminakhter1/DigitalBank/README.md

 <p>2.
 Add Owner Through Public API</p>

-To create the first owner of the e-bank platform, you can use the ```api/admins/owner/create``` route.
+To create the first owner of the Digital-bank platform, you can use the ```api/admins/owner/create``` route.
 This feature is publicly accessible and can be used using Postman, Thunder client, or any other REST client.

 Note: Make sure to comment out or remove this feature from your code after creating the first owner to avoid any security risks.